 It’s important that anyone living with a long-term health problem, such as COPD, heart problems or diabetes, learns to manage the condition.
 This is especially true during warmer weather.
 People can struggle in the heat, which can make symptoms worse.

-Keep medicines below 25°C or in the refrigerator (read the storage instructions on the packaging).
+Keep medicines below 25°C or in the fridge (read the storage instructions on the packaging).

 Many prescription medicines can reduce people’s tolerance to heat.
 Keep taking your medicines and seek medical advice.

-It’s always good to make sure you are keeping as safe and independent at home.
+It’s always good to make sure you are keeping safe and independent at home.
 There’s lots of help on offer from our service Living Well Feeling Safe.
 The service offers free home safety and security advice and equipment.
-All provided from a home visit, or a telephone assessment if you prefer.
+It is all provided from a home visit, or a telephone assessment if you prefer.
 They will also look at any adaptations, or support that will help keep you as independent as possible.

 They also offer a self-serve online option.
 With this you can quickly and easily find equipment, aids and services to make things easier for your own circumstances.
 Purchasing items online is also an option.